 One last word

 While Easter only comes around once a year, chocolate connoisseurs know it’s a time of year that opens up the number of options you can fill your shopping trolley (and mouth) with.
-Whether you’re a fan of the plain, smaller eggs, or you’ve got your eyes set on the largest chocolates on the shelves, remember that moderation is the key to a healthy diet!
+Whether you’re a fan of the plain, smaller eggs, or you’ve got your eyes set on the chunkier blocks of chocolate and boxed chocolate on the shelves, remember that moderation is the key to a healthy diet!

 About the author of this page